LFT - Fundamentals, Financials, History, and Analysis

 Stock Chart

-At the end of Q3 2024, LFT's portfolio consisted of 75 floating-rate loans with an aggregate unpaid principal balance of approximately $1.2 billion.
-100% of the loans were indexed to 1-month SOFR, with a weighted average floating note rate of SOFR + 3.53% and an average remaining term of 28 months.
-93% of the portfolio was collateralized by multifamily properties, with the remainder in seniors housing/healthcare and self-storage assets.
+As of September 30, 2024, LFT's investment portfolio consisted of 75 floating-rate commercial mortgage loans with an aggregate unpaid principal balance of approximately $1.2 billion.
+100% of the portfolio was indexed to one-month SOFR, and 93% of the portfolio was collateralized by multifamily properties.
+The weighted average floating note rate was SOFR plus 353 basis points, and the portfolio had an unamortized aggregate purchase discount of $4.3 million.

 Financials